· Sixth largest producer of chemicals worldwide and third-largest producer in Asia. (by output) .

 Setting up of Plastic Parks:

-· The scheme aims to set up need based plastic parks and development of a strong ecosystem along with provision of common facilities through cluster development approach.
-Government of India provides grant funding up to 50% of the project cost, subject to a ceiling of USD 6 million per project.
-And, the remaining project cost is to be funded by State Government or State Industrial Development Corporation.
+· The scheme aims to set up need-based plastic parks and the development of a strong ecosystem along with the provision of common facilities through a cluster development approach.
+The government of India provides grant funding up to 50% of the project cost, subject to a ceiling of USD 6 million per project.
+And, the remaining project cost is to be funded by the State Government or State Industrial Development Corporation.

 Setting up of Centres of Excellence (COE) In Polymer Technology:

 · The Department of Chemicals and Petrochemicals has set up five Centres of Excellence (CoE):